makyo/writing/posts/tasting/_posts/2016-04-01-new-american-absinthe.markdown

 ![Sweetening absinthe with sugar.](/assets/tasting/naa-sugar.jpg)
 <small>*Sweetening absinthe with sugar.*</small>

-Real absinthe is much more complex, and much more beautiful, than simply wormwood and solvent.
+Real absinthe is much more complex, and much more beautiful, than simply wormwood and ethanol.
 There was in fact an entire world hidden beneath the surface of this topic.
 This also helps to explain my interest in tea of late, as well.
 Finding out that the more one looks into some topic, the more there is to find about it, is very appealing to me.
 I love finding all of the ways in which things can be explored.

 So I moved on from my cheap Czech absinthes to researching absinthes more worthy of the name.

 I wound up finding my way to another site, one more focused on the types of absinthes that I had spent so much time reading about.
 I came away with a few purchases -- a few less expensive 750ml bottles and a few sample bottles of some pricier, but more highly rated absinthes -- and waited impatiently for the shipment to arrive.
 I was not without some trepidation, as I was only nineteen or twenty at the time, and if I had to sign for the bottles, I would be quite out of luck.
 Alas, I was lucky, and DHL simply dropped the well-packed bottles on our stoop.

 The first two absinthes I tried were both from Distillerie Paul Devoille.
 I got both the Verte de Fougerolles and Blanche de Fougerolles absinthes.

 Absinthe can be divided up into two general categories, of verte and blanche.
 Both follow the same production steps, which I'll outline a little later on, but the verte style has an additional coloring step, where some select herbs are macerated in the clear product to add a bit of additional flavor and the green color that everyone associates with absinthe.

 Both of these were wonderful introductions to the world of absinthes, which I was quickly diving into.
 They were complex, leading with anise, then delving into wonderful worlds of various different herbal flavors.
 The verte was a little more peppery, I remember, than the blanche, and had a bit more of a fennel flavor to it.
 I was hooked.